 - Grate in the orange zest and stir in together with the orange juice.

-- Add the figs and whisky and stir until just combined.
+- Add the soaked figs and stir until just combined.

-- Oil a large bundt type mould or tin, then place a few almonds on the base - when turned out, these will be on the top.
+- Oil a large bundt type mould or tin, then place a few almonds on the base.
+When turned out, these will be on the top of the cake.
 Spoon the batter on top.

-- Bake at 180°C for about 45 minutes or until the cake is well risen and an inserted skewer comes out clean.
+- Bake at 180℃ (350℉, Gas 4) for about 45 minutes or until the cake is well risen and an inserted skewer comes out clean.
 Allow to cool for 15 minutes, then turn out onto a wire rack to cool completely.

 - Add sprinkles as desired.